On this page

-If you think another company's trade name is misleading or confusing with regard to your own trade name, you can start proceedings at a district court.
+If you think another company's trade name is misleading or confusing with regard to your own trade name, you can start proceedings at your local district court (in Dutch).
 You can no longer make a request for a national trade name investigation to KVK.

 If you wish to change the name of your company or if you wish to add an additional trade name, you should pass this information on to KVK.
 You can use the change form for submitting changes to your business details.
 As with the first-time registration, in most cases KVK will pass on the information about the name change to the Dutch Tax and Customs Administration.